-4. What medication should the school administer to your child if the reaction occurs: If, in the future, there are any changes to your child's intolerances, or management of them, please inform the school nurse immediately.
-If you have any queries on the above, please do not hesitate to email the nurse at school.nurse@theprep.org.uk or telephone 01732 764 823 (direct line).
-Signed:Date: (Print Name)
+If, in the future, there are any changes to your child's dietary requirements, or management of them, please inform the school nurse immediately.

+If you have any queries on the above, please do not hesitate to email the nurse at Lauren.hosford@theprep.org.uk or telephone 01732 764 823 (direct line).